hukevinxiaochen/fs-react-bp/README.markdown

 ## Not actually boilerplate

-* uses d3 to render some sample GeoJSON in the server folder
+* uses d3 to render some sample GeoJSON in the server folder [deployed on heroku](kdata.herokuapp.com)

 # Before you start